 Second, don’t make any changes for at least 15 days.
 It’s going to take some time to learn how best to optimize, and Facebook suggests waiting this long when using dynamic formats and ad creative.

-Finally, split test this method versus standard Dynamic Ads.
+Finally, Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. this method versus standard Dynamic Ads.
 What works best?
 Find out with Facebook’s split-testing feature.

-If you’re hoping to see a breakdown of performance by creative asset, it appears you’ll be waiting a bit longer.
+If you’re hoping to see a Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. of performance by creative asset, it appears you’ll be waiting a bit longer.
 There is aggregate reporting only.

 According to Facebook: